By Ade Blackburn

 A community park and local nature reserve, Wigg Island was originally Runcorn saltmarsh.
 A community park was opened in 2002 by the Mayor of Halton and celebrity birdwatcher Bill Oddie.

 The nature reserve covers 57 acres and is very popular with birdwatchers.
-There are a number of bird hides and long views over the Mersey estuary, with plenty of wide open spaces.
+There are a number of bird hides and long views over the Mersey estuary, with plenty of wide open spaces and things to do.
 It’s also great for dogs and there’s woodland walks with trolls and sculptures, Bee Orchids are amongst the wild flowers found there.

 The area has a cycle path leading from Wigg to Port Warrington and Moore Nature Reserve as well as a visitor centre and a wind turbine.